Call 0800 583 3331

 HIV invades and destroys the immune system, which protects the body from infection.
 This means that a person who carries the HIV virus is prone to many different illnesses and may die from diseases that are harmless to healthy people.

 In some countries, particularly those located in Sub-Saharan Africa, the HIV rates are very high.
-For instance, in the Republic of South Africa it's estimated that about 11 per cent of the population is HIV-positive.
+For instance, in the Republic of South Africa it's estimated that about 10% of the population is HIV-positive.

 Genital warts (HPV)